ChengJiyuqing/Orbital2020-NUSJio/README.md

 2. Login Page:

-    Users must use their NUS account to sign in/up.
+    Users must use their NUS account to sign in.
 This is to ensure this application is for NUS staff and students only.
 It also makes it easier to contact users should any accidents or unfortunte events happen.

 3. Activity Page: